NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 one-dimensional continuous distributions.
 The test outputs the test statistic, called D-statistic, and an associated p-value.
 The test statistic is the maximum distance of the cumulative distribution functions (CDF) of the two samples.

+NannyML calculates drift performing two sample set comparisons.
+One sample is usually the reference data while the other comes from the data of the chunk we are calculating drift for.
+It can calculate the KS test with two methods, depending on the user's ability to store the reference data.
+The first approach stores and uses the reference data as-is, while the second splits the continuous feature into quantile bins and uses the bin edges and frequencies for the calculation.
+By default, NannyML employs the first method if the reference data has fewer than 10,000 rows, unless otherwise specified.

 The D-statistic is robust to small changes in the data, easy to interpret and falls into  0-1 range.
 This makes the Kolmogorov-Smirnov test a popular choice for many data distribution monitoring practitioners.
 You can see on the image below how the value of D-statistic changes with the change of data distribution to build some intuition on it's behavior.

 .. image:: ../_static/how-it-works-ks.svg
     :width: 1400pt